GitaAyu06/PAYUNGi-Station/README.md

   * [Build Debug-app](#build-debug-app)
   * [Build Signed-app](#build-signed-app)

-## What is PAYUNGI
+## What is PAYUNGi
 PAYUNGI is an Umbrella renting application for smartphone that uses Android as its OS.
-Payungi has two application, for the Station and for the stations.
-In the User application, users can
+Payungi has two application, one for the user and one for the station.

 ## Screenshots